 Home studio

-Durability & versatility
+Durability and versatility

 Dynamic microphones are known for their robustness and sturdiness, thanks to their simple design and fewer mechanical components.
 They are less susceptible to physical wear and tear, which makes them a reliable option for live performances and recording in rough environments.